- Finding Accessible Rental Housing

 Disability Discrimination: This means to treat someone with a disability not the same as someone who does not have a disability..

 - IowaHousingSearch.org: IowaHousingSearch.org is a rental housing locator funded by Iowa Finance Authority.
-The locator also can identify properties that have accessible features, and those that support Section 8 vouchers.
+The locator also can identify properties that have accessible features, and those that accept public housing assistance.

 You may be able to modify a rental unit to meet your accessibility needs.
 For example, you could add a ramp to a rental home.
 Or modify the bathroom of a rental apartment.

-- Common features: the number of bedrooms and bathrooms, the style of the home.
+• Common features: the number of bedrooms and bathrooms, the style of the home, closeness to bus stops.

 Get in touch with Iowa Compass to learn more.